 What to consider if you’re considering a name change after divorce:

 Careful with being creative!
 When Bonnie Russell of San Diego, Calif., divorced, she was compelled to change her name back to her birth name, but when her young children protested, she acquiesced.
-“At first, I went with what the kids wanted, although having a last name I didn’t want at all, bothered me,” Russell says.
-“Later, I decided to drop my married and birth names, figuring if a first-name only was good enough for Madonna and Cher, why not me?”
+“At first, I went with what the kids wanted, although having the last name I didn’t want at all, bothered me,” Russell says.
+“Later, I decided to drop my married and birth names, figuring if a first-name-only was good enough for Madonna and Cher, why not me?”